Bitcoin and the Next Generation

 🎓 Link It to Real Life

-Canadian Angle
+The Canadian Angle

 Final Thought

-Teaching kids about Bitcoin isn’t about getting them rich.
-It’s about helping them understand value in a digital world.
-Whether they go on to use Bitcoin daily or not, the lessons they learn will shape how they think about money—and the systems behind it.
+Whether they end up using Bitcoin daily or not, the lessons they learn — curiosity, responsibility, self-sovereignty — will shape how they think about money and the systems behind it.

 Start young.
-Start small.
-Start today.

 Related Articles